Tallulah (film): Plot

 During a lunch with Stephen and Andreas, Margo defends Tallulah when Stephen begins to aggressively question Tallulah's relationships with Nico and Maddy.
 Margo lashes out at Stephen about their marriage and the deceit involved, pointing out that when all their friends supported Stephen, Margo had been left alone to reconcile the changes in her life and losing the family she loved.

 On their way back to Margo's apartment, Tallulah and Carolyn notice one another as the latter goes by in a cab.
 Just before Carolyn catches up to them, Tallulah narrowly escapes with Maddy and Margo via the subway.

 When Margo demands to know why Tallulah ran, an argument ensues and Tallulah runs off with a feverish Maddy to a pier that Nico had once told Tallulah was his favorite place.
 Nico arrives, having finally returned to his mother in New York City.

 Taking Maddy to the hospital, Nico devises a plan to allow Tallulah to escape.
 At Margo's apartment, Carolyn and the police arrive after a tip from Stephen and Andreas, who recognized Lu from a newspaper article reporting Maddy's abduction.

 Carolyn admits to Margo that she did not want to be a mother and feels no maternal instinct, despite loving her daughter; Margo comforts her.
 At a subway station, Tallulah calls Margo to apologize for involving her, and the police trace the call.
 Tallulah tries to get on the subway in order to flee, but instead returns to Maddy and Nico at the hospital.
 The police, Carolyn, and Margo arrive at the hospital, where an emotional Tallulah accuses Carolyn of not wanting Maddy.

 After a tearful Carolyn tells her that she does want her child, Tallulah reluctantly hands Maddy back to her and is arrested by the police.
 As Tallulah is taken away, Margo promises to help her however she can.
 When Detective Richards facetiously asks Tallulah if she has a habit of taking children into protective custody, Tallulah says nothing and smiles ruefully.

 Some time later, Margo wanders through Central Park before lying in the grass, recalling her conversation with Tallulah about letting go.
-Margo starts floating away happily, but realizes the connections she's made and chooses instead to stay.
+Margo starts floating away happily, but then appears frightened and grabs a tree branch.